TadesseDev/Bloggers/README.md

 # Bloggers

 > Blogger is a website design with aim of providing a space for the public to post or read blogs.
-> Besides bloging a walking customer will be able to read blogs from bloggers.
+> Besides blogging a walking customer will be able to read blogs from bloggers.
-> it provides a profile for customers that includes their reputaion and other information.
+> it provides a profile for customers that includes their reputation and other information.

 ## Built With